johnlane/johnlane.github.io/index.md

 ###Contact

-To contact John, send email to `projects-at-jelmail-dot-com` or [@followjohnlane](https://twitter.com/followjohnlane) on Twitter.
+To contact John, send email or Jabber/XMPP to `john-at-lane-dot-uk-dot-net`.
+You can [@followjohnlane](https://twitter.com/followjohnlane) on Twitter.